Dr. Andreas Klinke

 Professor and Director

-- Political theory and philosophy of risk and uncertainty
+- Politics/governance and sociology of risk

-- Transformation research
+- Democracy research

 Methodological Cosmopolitanism: Exploring Cosmopolitan Governance of Global Oceans